 So just for grins, compared to the same attribution created with my flickr CC Attribution Helper

 We can make more of this kind of internet.

 Person to person.

-The post "Person to Person: That’s How My Kind of Internet Works" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2017/01/person-to-person/) on January 2, 2017.
+The post "Person to Person: That’s How My Kind of Internet Works" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2017/01/person-to-person/) on January 2, 2017.